liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/01-modules-as-an-improvement-over-traditional-plugins.markdown

+---
+header-id: modules-as-an-improvement-over-traditional-plugins
+---

-# Modules as an Improvement over Traditional Plugins [](id=modules-as-an-improvement-over-traditional-plugins)
+# Modules as an Improvement over Traditional Plugins

 In @product-ver@, you can develop applications using OSGi modules or using traditional Liferay plugins (WAR-style portlets, hooks, EXT, and web